 Her past filmmaking awards include the following: Broad Humor’s Best Cinematography Award and HollyShorts’ Audience Choice Award for Forgiving Chris Brown, New York University’s Warner Bros.
 Production Award, Panasonic ‘s “P2 for a Cause” Grand Prize Winner, Fotokem Film Processing Grant, Woods Hole Film Festival, Best Short Screenplay Winner for Free’s Rain, ProMotion Pictures / Heineken Branded Entertainment Shorts Competition Winner, Reel Sisters of the Diaspora Film Festival Best Short Narrative, and First Run Festival’s Producing Award.

-When she is not busy writing, producing, or directing, Marquette teaches creative media at University of Alabama.
+When she is not busy writing, producing, or directing, Marquette teaches digital filmmaking and screenwriting as an Assistant Professor at Santa Clara University.